spilman6/courses/pages/computer-programming-cpp/assignments/book-manager.md

      - `numPages` (int)

 2. **Create an Array of Structs:**
-   - Define an array that holds 5 books.
+   - Define an array that holds 4 books.
    - Initialize the array with books of your choice.
+Include some mistakes in the data (e.g., missing information for some books).
    - Do not use a global variable for the array; it should be defined within the `main` function.

 3. **Display Book Information:**